MalwareWerewolf/RaptorSA/README.md

 # Known issues

 The google command is not 100% correct, if you do a search query the first result will be correct, but from second above the googleResults.json will corrupt itself.
 This simply means you will get a wrong query.

+## Why the bot does not play music in a voice channel ?

+First of all, check if you have installed [FFmpeg](https://www.ffmpeg.org/) and the node modules.
+If everything is correct but the bot is still not playing the music, open the cmd or terminal and navigate to the root of your repository and type **npm update**.

+## Why the music quality is bad ?

+There is a Bitrate setting on each voice channel which is defaulted to 64kbps.
+Click the gear sign next to the voice channel to go to the channel settings and make sure your Bitrate is as high as it will allow.
+According to GitHub issues on other repositories, Discord channels can reach 96kbps and partnered discord servers can be set up to 128kbps.
+The music quality also depends from the connection.